Grafana

 Prerequisites

-Before installing Grafana Loki, you will need to ensure that you have the following prerequisites in place:
+Before installing Grafana Loki, ensure you have the following prerequisites in place:

-• Docker: Grafana Loki can be installed using Docker, which provides a simple and efficient way to manage containers.
+• Docker: Grafana Loki can be installed using Docker, which simplifies the installation process.

 Technical Specifications